We Have Oxide At Home - Part 2- Nested Virtualization

 RUSTUP_TOOLCHAIN=1.91.1 cargo build --release --bin propolis-serverI went and made a coffee and when i cam back i had a debug binary.
 But getting it into the running system wasn't straightforward.

-Deploying a custom propolis
+Deploying a custom propolis to debug

 Propolis runs inside an illumos zone managed by an Oxide sled agent.
 The every time you create a new zone the sled-agent uses /opt/oxide/propolis-server.tar.gzto create the zone.
 I couldn't load the patched file into existing zone i had to re-create it.